Calculate Hours Between Two Times in Excel (6 Methods)

 Conclusion

 To sum up, we have discussed 6 methods to calculate hours between two times in Excel.
-You are recommended to download the practice workbook attached along with this article and practice all the methods with that.
+You are recommended to download the practice workbook attached to this article and practice all the methods.
 And don’t hesitate to ask any questions in the comment section below.
-We will try to respond to all the relevant queries asap.
-And please visit our website Exceldemy to explore more.
+We will try to respond to all the relevant queries ASAP.

 Related Articles